learn-co-curriculum/redux-delete-codealong/readme.md

 export default Todo;
 ```

-When we click the button we want to be able to delete this particular todo.
-At
+When we click the button next to a given todo we want that specific todo to be
+removed, so let's add an `onClick` attribute to the delete button.
+Recall that,
-the moment, our todos are just strings, stored in an array.
-Since that is all we
+at the moment, our todos are just strings stored in an array.
+That's all we have
-have to work with, we add an `onClick` attribute to the new button.
-To keep this
+to work with for now, but we'll change that a bit later.

-component small, we can provide an anonymous function in-line:
+To keep this component small, we can provide an anonymous function in-line:

 ```js
 <div>